 - Abide by common sense and stay on the road.

 - This is a destination route, and as such, it experiences a lot of tours and visitors.
 If you choose to do this route, please leave no trace, or better yet, pick up a piece of trash or make it better.
 Doing so will help preserve this area for future use.

 - Check the weather in advance; flooding may occur in spring or fall.

 - There are pit toilets along the route (near designated campsites) that are available for use; most are stocked with toilet paper.

 - The only water source available on the route (waypoint on GPS map above) is the Green River which is very silty and needs filtering.

 - During wetter times, there may be water available in puddles on the rock mesas.

 - If intending to stay more than one night, caching water is recommended.
-We cached on the Gooseberry Trail which was about 30 miles from the start; this required a significant hike the day before (about 5 miles round trip with a climb of 1,400 feet), but the water (and beer) was well worth the effort.
+We cached on the Gooseberry Trail which was about 30 miles from the start; this required a significant hike the day before (about 5 miles round trip with a climb of 1,400 feet), but the water was well worth the effort.